 Wax melts are reusable as long as they still emit the scent.
 Old bits that have previously burnt can give a wonderful fragrance when melted and re-used.
 However, the smell gets weaker the more you use it until it completely fades.
 You can still reuse the wax and add new cubes to keep the fragrance going.

-Are wax melts safe for cats?
+Are wax melts safe for my pets?

 Generally speaking, wax melts are non-toxic for dogs.
 However, they can burn those little noses.
 Unfortunately, some essential oils are known to cause poisoning in cats.
-Some of these include oil of wintergreen, cinnamon, pennyroyal, sweet birch, citrus, pine, peppermint, clove, eucalyptus, and tea tree.
+Some of these include the oil of wintergreen, cinnamon, pennyroyal, sweet birch, citrus, pine, peppermint, clove, eucalyptus, and tea tree.
 Bottom line is keep your cat away!

 Can you use a wax melts without a burner?